 Going beyond calculating the emissions of their portfolio, company, and funds, last month we announced Climate Impact Benchmarking (CIB), which allows companies and financial institutions to compare portfolio companies’ emissions with peers who report publicly and conduct high-level due diligence.
 Today, our investment in this area continues, and we are happy to announce the upcoming launch of the Persefoni Portfolio Analytics Suite.
 Financial professionals will be able to use these seven dashboards to analyze decarbonization pathways, conduct climate due diligence, model value-at-risk, compare estimates to actuals, construct low-carbon portfolios, and more.

 Here’s what’s included in the Persefoni Portfolio Analytics Suite:

-Estimates vs. Actuals - When investors create a climate change strategy, their financed emissions calculations are based on a mix of actual reported and estimated footprints.
-This dashboard will offer a comparison of Persefoni estimates for the same companies that report actual emissions so users can understand the difference.
+- Estimates vs. Actuals - When investors create a climate change strategy, their financed emissions calculations are based on a mix of actual reported and estimated footprints.
+This dashboard will compare Persefoni estimates for the same companies that report actual emissions so users can understand the difference.
 Estimates vs. actuals also allow comparison between different estimation methods.

 We hope these new functionalities will help you recognize your decarbonization goals and contribute to fighting climate change.
-If you want to learn more about the Persefoni Portfolio Analytics Suite, visit our website at Persefoni.com or schedule a demo here.
+To learn more about the Persefoni Portfolio Analytics Suite, visit our website at Persefoni.com or schedule a demo here.